lldenisll/poke_trader_bx/README.md

   <p align="center">
     Want to trade some pokemons, but you are not sure if you are doing the right thing?
 Check out this poke trader calculator Our calculator focus on a fair trade, that doesnt favour any sides.
-    The calculator defines if the trade is fair, you only got to decide if you want the other side pokemons
+    The calculator defines if the trade is fair, you only got to decide if you want to trade the pokemons
     <br />
      <a href="https://github.com/lldenisll/poke_bx_front" targe="blank">Para português, acesse o repô do front-end</a>
     <br />